awsdocs/amazon-aurora-user-guide/doc_source/blue-green-deployments-overview.md

 The following limitations apply to blue/green deployments:
 + Aurora MySQL versions 2\.08 and 2\.09 aren't supported target versions for blue/green deployments\.
-+ If your cluster is running Aurora MySQL version 5\.6 and you use temporary tables in your workload, switchover might fail unexpectedly\.
-To avoid this issue, we recommend that you upgrade your cluster to version 1\.23\.1 or higher before you create a blue/green deployment\.
-Alternately, close the connections that use temporary tables before you start switchover\.
 + Blue/green deployments aren't supported for the following features:
   + Amazon RDS Proxy
   + Cross\-Region read replicas
   + Aurora Serverless v1 DB clusters
-  + Aurora multi\-master clusters
   + DB clusters that are part of an Aurora global database

-    If an Aurora MySQL version 5\.6\.10a DB cluster was part of an Aurora global database, the DB cluster can't be included in a blue/green deployment even if the DB cluster was removed from the Aurora global database\.
-To include the DB cluster in a blue/green deployment, upgrade the DB cluster to a higher Aurora MySQL version\.
   + AWS CloudFormation
 + The following are limitations for changes in a blue/green deployment:
   + You can't change an unencrypted DB cluster into an encrypted DB cluster\.